Bringing a Dutch Cargo Bike to Fort McMurray

 I’m fairly certain I printed my plans at the wrong scale and ended up just tracing a beaver tail paddle that I knew I liked.
 Cutting the shape with the jigsaw was a dream, and besides installing the blade backyards in the hand plane the project went off without a hitch.
 It was a delight to see the paddle emerge from the wood following a few simple directions.

-I made a few mistakes here and there and and now with a bit of experience and a copy of Canoe Paddles: A Complete Guide to Making Your Own I’m excited to try my hand at paddle no. 2.
+I made a few mistakes here and there and and now with a bit of experience and a copy of Canoe Paddles: A Complete Guide to Making Your Own I’m excited to try my hand at paddle number two.

 With the help of my wife Genoveve and my friend Matt we made a little film about the whole thing.
 The script is written by yours truly and narrated by Harvey Tulk.